Where exactly are brown trout native?

 The Caspian sea is home to several species of trout and salmon.
 Depending on who you asked they are considered to be species, subspecies, or just morphs of Salmo trutta.

-From the Caspian brown trout have spread out into the bordering states including Iran, Azerbaijan, and potentially Turkmenistan.
+From the Caspian Sea brown trout have spread out into the bordering states including Iran, Azerbaijan, and potentially Turkmenistan.
 Migratory sea-run populations are low, but river populations seem to be doing well.

 How did Brown trout colonize landlocked inland seas?